peakshift/bitcoin-ux/payments/payment-request.md

 ![payment-request-creation](assets/img/payment-request-creation.svg)

+## Expirations

+- BOLT11 spec states default is 3600 seconds
+  - Have not seen an application which allows expiration to be customised
+  - Some implementations set it as 24 hours, and others diverge
+- Merchant Payment Processors typically rely on expirations as a "protection mechanism against the volatility since it locks the cryptocurrency amount according to the crypto to fiat rates"[^4]

 ## Reusability

 It does not represent an account, ~~the account will be synonymous to the wallet~~ — ideally it should only be used once.